 - ‘Active’ on-call time would count as working time.

-- ‘Inactive’ on-call time would not be counted as rest time, but could be counted as working time if national laws or social partners agree.
-Compensatory rest (for missed rest) would therefore be taken within a reasonable period.
+- ‘Inactive’ on-call time would not be counted as rest time, but could count as working time.

-- how holiday pay is calculated based on all aspects of remuneration (e.g. commission and certain forms of overtime payments not just basic pay), and
+- how holiday pay is calculated, based on all aspects of remuneration (for example, commission and certain forms of overtime payments, not just basic pay)

 - how holiday accrues during sick leave.